Killers0992/XProxy/README.md

 -
   Inside ``config_patcher.yml`` change ``AnsiColors`` to ``false`` !

+- Make sure to set proper game version in ``config_patcher.yml`` or ``config.yml`` because auto updater will be not downloading proper builds and you will be not able to connect to this server.

 # Console Commands
 | Command  | Arguments | Description |
 | ------------- | ------------- | ------------- |